 Take the 31 Days to Build a Better Saltwater Aquarium Challenge

 If you want to take your saltwater aquarium to the next level, take the 31 Days to Build a Better Saltwater Aquarium Challenge.
 Transform your tank over 31 days of actionable advice.

 Get an education

 Mistakes, in this hobby, can be expensive.
-If you’re going to spend hundreds of dollars on equipment and hundreds of dollars in live stock, you wan to make sure to take the time to read and learn, so you can avoid making costly mistakes.
+If you’re going to spend hundreds of dollars on equipment and hundreds of dollars in livestock, you want to make sure to take the time to read and learn so you can avoid making costly mistakes.